alabou/NMOS-MatroxOnly/ReceiverCapabilities.md

 When `caps` contains multiple attributes, i.e. both `media_types` and `event_types`, the Receiver indicates that it only accepts streams that satisfy **all of** (both!) the constraints.

 The `media_types` and  `event_types` attributes are not used to express sub-Flow/sub-Stream constraints or to evaluate the compatibility of sub-Flows/sub-Streams.
-When a Receiver is of format `urn:x-nmos:fromat:mux`, those attributes are used for expressing and evaluating the constraints of the mux Receiver only.
+When a Receiver is of format `urn:x-nmos:format:mux`, those attributes are used for expressing and evaluating the constraints of the mux Receiver only.
 They are ignored when evaluating the constraints of the Receiver's sub-Streams.

 This specification defines a new `constraint_sets` attribute for the Receiver `caps` object, which can also be combined with the existing ones.
 In common with the existing attributes, its value is an array of alternatives; this constraint is satisfied when **any of** its enumerated Constraint Sets are satisfied.